Twitch (service): Hate speech and harassment

 A popular feature of Twitch is the ability to "raid" another channel, where multiple users, coordinated from a different Twitch channel or another social media service, all join a target channel to provide support and encouragement.
 This is typically used to help boost the popularity of the target channel, particularly if the raid is organized by a popular streamer.
 Twitch had officially supported this type of activity since 2017 with the ability for a streamer to send all of their viewers to another channel as a raid.
 However, around mid-2021, new types of "hate raids" began to occur with increasing frequency on Twitch.
 In these cases, numerous users would flood a channel and its chat with messages of harassment and hate towards the streamer as a form of cyberbullying.
 Most of these users are typically from automated bots, which made it difficult for channel moderators to deal with the amount of messages.
 Despite warning Twitch about these hate raids, Twitch had shown little action towards stopping them, leading numerous streams to organize a "#ADayOffTwitch" on September 1, 2021, as a form of protest in anticipation that Twitch will find ways to take action against them.
-After acknowledging a problem with dealing with hate raids, Twitch launched a lawsuit in early September 2021 against two individuals they had determined to be responsible for managing several hate raids after permanently banning their accounts.
+After acknowledging a problem with dealing with hate raids, Twitch launched a lawsuit in early September 2021 against two individuals it had determined to be responsible for managing several hate raids after permanently banning their accounts.
 At the end of September 2021, Twitch introduced tools for streamers to be able to limit who may participate in their chat as to prevent hate raids.
 These tools allow streamers to limit chat to those that have verified their phone number or email with Twitch, as well as to those that have followed their channel for a minimum amount of time.

 In May 2022, following the mass shooting in Buffalo, the New York state attorney general's office announced an investigation into multiple online platforms, including Twitch, to determine their part in platforming or promoting hateful content.
 The investigation will also focus on the platforms' moderation efforts.
 A spokesperson for Twitch stated that the service would comply with the investigation.

 In November 2024, Twitch banned the use of "Zionist" as a slur.
 Twitch specified that the rule was conditional, saying, "You're allowed to discuss the political movement of that name, but not attack or demean another individual or group of people on the basis of their background or religious belief."
-The Anti-Defamation League, a pro-Israel group that had previously pressured Twitch to ban several Arab streamers, took credit for the change.
-The move was condemned by pro-Palestinian activists; Omar Zahzah, writing in the Palestine Chronicle, said it would ultimately lead to the ban of Palestine from the platform.
+The Anti-Defamation League, non-governmental organization that was founded to combat antisemitism, took credit for the change.
+The move was condemned by pro-Palestinian activists, such as Omar Zahzah, in the Palestine Chronicle, said it would ultimately lead to the ban of Palestine from the platform.